grnet/synnefo/docs/admin-guide.rst

    :width: 100%
    :target: _images/synnefo-arch2-roles.png

-The above graph is actually the same with the one at the beginning of this :ref:`guide <admin-guide>`, with the only difference that here we show the Synnefo roles of each physical node.
+The above graph shows the Synnefo roles of each physical node.
 These roles are described in the following section.

 .. _physical-node-roles: